cnsair/yenkor-app/resources/markdown/policy.md

 # Privacy Policy

-Edit this file to define the privacy policy for your application.

 Your privacy is important to us.
 This policy explains how Yenkor  APP collects, uses and protects your personal data, in accordance with Ghanaian laws.

+1. Data Collected
-Data Collected We collect:
+We collect:

 Your personal information (name, phone number, email address).

 Your location data to plan trips.

 Your trip history for billing and service improvement purposes.

-Use of Data The data collected is used to:
+2. Use of Data
+The data collected is used to:

 Provide and improve our services.

 Process your payments.

 Ensure the safety of trips.

-Sharing of Data Your data may be shared with:
+3. Sharing of Data
+Your data may be shared with:

 Payment service providers.

 Partner insurers, in the event of incidents.

 We do not sell your data to third parties.

+4. Security
-Security We use technical and organizational measures to protect your data from unauthorized access.
+We use technical and organizational measures to protect your data from unauthorized access.

+ 5. Data Retention
-Data Retention Your data is retained for as long as necessary to provide our services or as required by law.
+Your data is retained for as long as necessary to provide our services or as required by law.

+6. User Rights
-User Rights You have the right to:
+You have the right to:

 Access your data.